Q: What programs does your university provide?

 Q: What are the tuition cost and fees for the course, or how can I apply for financial assistance?

 A: The financial estimates for the university are updated on the following site on our Tuition & Fees page.
-Also, a detailed breakdown of the costs can be found by clicking here.
-The NUR codes on the page are the costs for the School of Nursing.
+Also, a detailed breakdown of the costs can be found at Tuition and Fees The NUR codes on the page are the costs for the School of Nursing.
 If you have further questions, please feel free to e-mail or call.

 Q: Why don’t I see the fee statement posted on BLAZERNET yet?

 A: The tuition and fees are posted after the registration window closes.
 This occurs within seven days after the last day of open registration for that term.
 The significant academic calendar events are listed on the Academic Calendar.
 If you think there is a problem with your student account, please contact the student accounting office for resolution at 205-934-3570.